When people hear “company culture,” they think “workplace perks.” We enjoy both—but we define them differently.

 Going a few levels beyond our most colloquial value, (to) give a shit (and flirting with the limits of HR compliance), giving an F recognizes a Firespringer who’s gone above and beyond the daily shit-giving that’s expected from all of us as we live out our values.

-The F became a thing in 2012 when Firespring moved in to its new Lincoln headquarters.
-When the logo sign in the lobby was damaged and a new one had to be installed, the “F” was salvaged and turned into a traveling trophy, passed from one team member to another.
+The became a thing in 2012 when Firespring had just moved into its current location and we were installing a new lobby sign.
+Through a series of events, we acquired an extra F (without the ”irespring”), and instead of tossing it in the trash, we turned it into a traveling trophy, passed from one team member to another who deserved extra recognition.
 Along the way, a couple of ‘Springers have added some flair with a chain and gold foil.
 Recipients who receive the F go on to be considered for the Values Hall of Fame—voted in by their peers and celebrated in our annual yearbook.

 Meet our Culture Club.